 Follow official administration communications

-Paying attention to any official notifications sent your way, especially during a fast-moving or potentially security-related situation, helps the school administration immensely by enabling them to direct accurate and timely information to the intended recipients.
+Paying attention to any official notifications sent your way, especially during a fast-moving or potentially security-related situation, helps the Jewish school administration immensely by enabling them to direct accurate and timely information to the intended recipients.

 It’s hardly news to say that social media has the power to spread information with a speed the world has never seen.
 It also has the power to distort, exaggerate, misinterpret, and cause panic with that same speed.